 For designers, manufacturers, importers, suppliers, installers and constructors of plant and structures

-Someone with the right knowledge and skills must prepare a written assessment of all the possible risks of entering, or working in or near, a confined space.
-That person needs to review and revise it when necessary, and it should include:
+A written risk assessment must be completed prior to entry by a competent person with the right knowledge and skills, of all the possible risks of entering, or working in or near, a confined space.
+That person needs to review and revise it when necessary, and include:

-- whether the work can be done without entering the space
+- whether the work can be carried out without the need to enter the space

 - the nature of the space

-- the names of those allowed to enter the space
+- the name of the person permitted to enter

 - a section for the competent person to acknowledge that everyone has left the space.